aragon/aragon-court/docs/8-testing-guide/readme.md

 Once there, you just need to enable your Web3 account and call the `withdraw()` function providing the desired token address and amount:
 ![faucet](./faucet.png)

+When claiming tokens remember to add the 18 zeroes for the decimals, for example 10 DAI should be requested as `10000000000000000000`.
 Bear in mind there is a quota set for these faucets; they will only allow you to withdraw up to 10,000 fake-DAI or 10,000 fake-ANJ every 7 days.

 ## 8.3.
 Installing the Aragon Court dev CLI tool